10 Best File Managers for Rooted Android Devices (2025)

-Problems arise when using Android devices since only a small number of unrestricted files can be accessed without a password.
+Problems arise when using Android devices since only a few unrestricted files can be accessed without a password.
 However, rooting Android has become crucial for users to access the system.

-Managers unrestricted files and even download files that have not been permitted by the official Android development team.
-As a result, if you have Rooted your device, you will require a reliable File Manager program to organize your data orderly.
+Managers unrestricted files and even downloaded files that the official Android development team had not permitted.
+As a result, if you have rooted your device, you will require a reliable File Manager program to organize your data in an orderly manner.

 Finding a File Manager app is easy, as thousands are available on the Google Play store.
 Some are only compatible with Android smartphones that have been Rooted, while others are not.

-However, you’ll have access to a more robust File Manager after rooting your Android device.
+However, after rooting your Android device, you’ll have access to a more robust File Manager.
 The best file managers for rooted Android devices are discussed here.

 Best File Managers for Rooted Android Devices